axellangenskiold/training-tracker/README.md

 ## How to use
 ### Option 1 (APPLE USERS)
 Create a note in your Apple Notes app with the headline "THE ARC"

+This way you can use write the notes on your iPhone and when you run the script on your MacBook, the note automatically syncs.

 ### Option 2